YU-Zhejian/LinuxMiniPrograms/Install.md

 	* `uniq`

 	It is mandatory for BSD or macOS.
 It can be installed by compiling the source code (BSD) or HomeBrew (macOS).

-	For macOS users, if you use HomeBrew, please add the `bin` directory which contains binaries without leading "`g`" to the head of your `${PATH}` environment variable.
-There will be instructions during the installation process.

 * Other essential GNU utils may include: